Legal Issues & Disability

 In addition, a qualified student with a disability must:

 - identify his/her disability and needs to the office on campus that coordinates services for students with disabilities.
-At Niagara University this office is Disability Services.
+At Niagara University, this office is Accessibility Services.

 - answer questions and provide adequate documentation of disability that details relevant restrictions or limitations, including information from health care professionals.

-- participate in discussions regarding possible accommodation solutions and cooperate with Disability Services.
+- participate in discussions regarding possible accommodation solutions and cooperate with Accessibility Services.

 - meet essential academic requirements.